frithjof/seo/README.md

 # magento2-seo

-This is a module for Magento 2 automatically adds open graph data.
+This is a module for Magento 2 that automatically adds open graph data.

 Facebook sharing looks really bad in standard magento 2 because it misses open graph data.